qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

         return FooSymbolLayer(self.radius)

-The :func:`layerType <qgis.core.QgsMarkerSymbolLayer.layerType>` method determines the name of the symbol layer, it has to be unique among all symbol layers.
-Properties are used for persistence of attributes. :func:`clone <qgis.core.QgsMarkerSymbolLayer.clone>` method must return a copy of the symbol layer with all attributes being exactly the same.
+The :meth:`layerType <qgis.core.QgsMarkerSymbolLayer.layerType>` method determines the name of the symbol layer, it has to be unique among all symbol layers.
+Properties are used for persistence of attributes. :meth:`clone <qgis.core.QgsMarkerSymbolLayer.clone>` method must return a copy of the symbol layer with all attributes being exactly the same.
 Finally there are rendering methods:
-:func:`startRender <qgis.core.QgsMarkerSymbolLayer.startRender>` is called before rendering first feature, :func:`stopRender <qgis.core.QgsMarkerSymbolLayer.stopRender>`
+:meth:`startRender <qgis.core.QgsMarkerSymbolLayer.startRender>` is called before rendering first feature, :meth:`stopRender <qgis.core.QgsMarkerSymbolLayer.stopRender>`
 when rendering is done.
-And :func:`renderPoint <qgis.core.QgsMarkerSymbolLayer.renderPoint>` method which does the rendering.
+And :meth:`renderPoint <qgis.core.QgsMarkerSymbolLayer.renderPoint>` method which does the rendering.
 The coordinates of the point(s) are already transformed to the output coordinates.

 For polylines and polygons the only difference would be in the rendering
-method: you would use :func:`renderPolyline <qgis.core.QgsMarkerSymbolLayer.renderPolyline>` which receives a list of lines, while :func:`renderPolygon <qgis.core.QgsMarkerSymbolLayer.renderPolygon>` receives list of points on outer ring as a first parameter and a list of inner rings (or None) as a second parameter.
+method: you would use :meth:`renderPolyline <qgis.core.QgsMarkerSymbolLayer.renderPolyline>` which receives a list of lines, while :meth:`renderPolygon <qgis.core.QgsMarkerSymbolLayer.renderPolygon>` receives list of points on outer ring as a first parameter and a list of inner rings (or None) as a second parameter.

 Usually it is convenient to add a GUI for setting attributes of the symbol